simplicitesoftware/docs/content/CTG_30_tutorial/CTG_10_configuration/LSN_24_object-service/object-service_ENU.md

 Take things further : Paginated list
 ---------------------------
 * Make the list paginated.
+* Add a relationship between regions and suppliers to determine the regions supplied by suppliers.